Diocese of Orlando: 1970 to 1980

-The second bishop of Orlando was Auxiliary Bishop Thomas Grady from the Archdiocese of Chicago, appointed by Paul VI in 1974.
-He oversaw the establishment of 18 new parishes, the San Pedro Spiritual Development Center in Winter Park, and a mission office to forge a relationship with the Diocese of San Juan de la Maguana in the Dominican Republic.
-Grady also wrote a weekly column called "The Bishop's Corner" for the Florida Catholic weekly newspaper.

 During Grady's tenure, the diocese saw significant growth.
 In 1976, St. Charles Borromeo Church in the College Park section of Orlando, the original cathedral, was destroyed by fire.
 St. James Church in Orlando was designated as the new cathedral.
 To provide ministerial outreach to vacationers visiting Walt Disney World and the Lake Buena Vista Resort, Grady created a parish in the Lake Buena Vista area.

+1980 to 2000

+Grady in 1983 founded a mission office to coordinate with the Diocese of San Juan de la Maguana in the Dominican Republic.

-In 1984, Grady started construction of the Shrine of Mary, Queen of the Universe in the same area.
+In 1984, Grady oversaw the beginning of construction of the Shrine of Mary, Queen of the Universe in Buena Vista; it was a site closer to the Disney theme parks.
 The diocese also expanded ministries to migrants and minorities, founded a scholarship program for African American students, and built apartment buildings for the elderly.

-Grady resigned in 1989.
-At the end of his tenure in 1990, the Catholic population of the diocese had grown over 76% and the number of parishes had increased by more than a third.
+The first Catholic Parish in The Villages was St. Timothy, erected to serve the retirees in that community.Grady resigned as bishop of Orlando in 1989.
+By the time of Grady's retirement as bishop of Orlando in 1990, the Catholic population of the diocese had grown over 76% and the number of parishes had increased by more than a third.

-Pope John Paul II named Auxiliary Bishop Norbert Dorsey of Miami as the next bishop of Orlando.
-In August 1993, the Shrine of Mary was dedicated.
-The United States Conference of Catholic Bishops designated it as a national shrine in 2004.
+Pope John Paul II in 1990 named Auxiliary Bishop Norbert Dorsey of Miami as the next bishop of Orlando.
+In August 1993, the diocese dedicated Mary, Queen of the Universe Shrine.
+In 1996, the diocese held a large-scale confirmation ceremony at the Orlando Arena.
+Over 11,000 people attended the event.

+2000 to 2010

+The diocese in 2001 purchased the former post office in downtown Orlando for its new chancery.
+Auxiliary Bishop Thomas Wenski of Miami was selected by John Paul II as coadjutor bishop of Orlando in 2003 to assist Dorsey.

+The United States Conference of Catholic Bishops (USCCB) at Wenski's request, designated the Shrine of Mary, Queen of the Universe as a national shrine in 2004.
 Dorsey's tenure saw further growth especially due to the growing Hispanic community.
 Radio Paz and health clinics for migrant and farm workers were established to minister to this community.
-Bishop Grady Villas, which opened in 2004, was constructed as a residential community in Orlando for adults with intellectual and developmental disabilities.
-A cemetery at San Pedro Retreat Center for priests of the diocese was established.
-Dorsey retired in 2004.
+Bishop Grady Villas in St. Cloud was founded by the diocese in 2004 as a residential community in Orlando for adults with intellectual and developmental disabilities.
+Today it is part of Magnify of Central Florida.
+Dorsey retired as bishop of Orlando in November 2004.
+Wenski automatically succeeded him as bishop or Orlando.